コンテンツにスキップ

 "Luka, let's go to the clubroom."

-Meanwhile, the third-year students retired.
+In the meantime, the third-year students graduated.

-"There's a play I want to see...do you want to go?"
+"There's a play I want to see...
+Want to go?"

-“I started crying.”
+"I started crying"

 No, no, no, no.